 Participants read and discussed the book “The How of Happiness: A New Approach to getting the Life You Want” by Sonja Lyubomirsky .

 Understanding the Bible: An Introduction for Skeptics, Seekers, and Religious Liberals

 Skeptics, seekers, and religious liberals often need a “way in” to understanding the complex territory that is the Bible.
 John Buehrens’ Understanding the Bible offers just such an entry point.
 Through the activities suggested in this discussion guide, readers of Buehrens’ book will be able to “claim [their] own power to understand the Bible.”

 You do not need to be a theologian or a biblical scholar in order to participate in Understanding the Bible.
-Combined with the historical and scholarly information that Buehrens provides, the sessions offer more than enough to allow you to engage with biblical texts in new ways.
-Encouraging the use of both critical thinking and “imaginative compassion” (as Buehrens puts it), the program aims at enabling participants to become responsible interpreters and theologians in their own right.
+Combined with the historical and scholarly information that Buehrens provides, the sessions offered more than enough to allow you to engage with biblical texts in new ways.
+Encouraging the use of both critical thinking and “imaginative compassion” (as Buehrens puts it), the program aimed to enable participants to become responsible interpreters and theologians in their own right.
 All the while, you are invited to form a “community of seekers and learners,” supporting each other respectfully as they wrestle with the Bible—and having fun in the process.

 UU History I & II

 These consecutive series offered an in-depth study of the different pathways of Unitarianism, Universalism and UUism during the past five centuries.

 This series offered participants the opportunity to examine the sources of the liberal faith and how that influences how we live that faith.

 This class explored the teachings and rituals of Wicca.

 This series offered participants the chance to create a journal to explore the many facets of their faith journeys.